 Check the award is for you…

 Given that the qualification is designed to build and refine existing skills, it is important that you have a base of experience and are currently actively coaching (and qualified) in the discipline/environment relevant to the pathway you wish to follow.
-During the conversation, your National Association will be able to offer support, guidance and make recommendations to help ensure you have the essentials in place and to help you move forwards appropriately.
+During the conversation, your Delivery Centre will be able to offer support, guidance and make recommendations to help ensure you have the essentials in place and to help you move forwards appropriately.

 The learning journey is fluid and personalised to every coach who undertakes the programme.
 The key components of the award are the same but, as an experienced coach, you will steer the direction and focus of your learning in areas that are most relevant to you.
 The journey can be personalised every step of the way, by understanding the capabilities and skills you arrive with, you decide the skills, knowledge and experience you want to learn and develop.